google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 ```
 if ('serviceWorker' in navigator && 'PushManager' in window) {
-  console.log('Service Worker and Push are supported');
+  console.log('Service Worker and Push is supported');

   navigator.serviceWorker.register('sw.js')
   .then(function(swReg) {